What is the Best Belt Sander? (Handheld Models and More) (2023)

 8. Galax Pro Belt Sander

 There’s no denying that the Galax Pro belt sander provides a powerful sanding performance, especially with an 8-amp motor under its belt.
-It runs with six-speed adjustments, so we were able to make quick belt changes without any hassle.
+It runs with six-speed adjustments, so I was able to make quick belt changes without any hassle.

 Unlike some best belt sanding tools out there, this unit is heavier.
 But don’t mistake that as a bad thing because it keeps the machine balanced when dealing with vertically inclined surfaces.

-Its lock-on trigger is the feature we liked the most in this belt sander as it allows undisruptive operations.
+Its lock-on trigger is the feature I liked the most in this belt sander as it allows undisruptive operations.

 9. Craftsman CMEW213 Belt Sander